marked-gil/goodwill-events/README.md

     * TASKS:
         * Create a basic home page
         * Connect the base template to the basic home page
+        * Include a footer at the end of the page

 * User Story: **Event Model**
     > As a Developer, I can save new events into a database table so that I can use the data on the website.